 Mr Thomas Gill passed away, but his business was carried on by his descendants, ultimately into the fourth generation trading as Gills Marine Pty Ltd, Boat Builders.

-The Golden City Paddle Steamer Museum Society was established by the Apex Club as a non profit community based organization and and ownership of the vessel was transferred to the Society.
+The Golden City Paddle Steamer Museum Society was established by the Apex Club as a non profit community based organisation and and ownership of the vessel was transferred to the Society.

 Tom Gill, grandson of the original builder Thomas Gill, moved his business, Marine Supplies, to Talbot Street.
 Nephew Stephen Gill worked with Tom and took over the business after Tom retired.